Officialstjp/STKeytab/docs/cmdlets/New-KeytabFromPassword.md

 ```

 ### -SamAccountName
-Account name when deriving a user or computer principal (use Principal for service names) (Pos 2).
+Account name when deriving a user or computer principal (use -Principal for service names).

 ```yaml
 Type: System.String